 How

-The ROWS function returns the row count of the target reference or array.
-The function only needs one input parameter.
+The count ROWS function in Excel returns the row count of the target reference or array.
+The count ROWS function in Excel only needs one input parameter.
 In our example, we used,

 =ROWS(B2:G7)